luke-h1/pulse/roadmap.md

     * /posts/[id]/update ✅
     * /projects - all projects of all users ✅
     * /projects/[id] ✅
-    * /projects/[id]/preview
+    * /projects/[id]/preview ✅
     * /projects/[id]/update  ✅
     * /user/me - my profile ✅
     * Footer ✅
-    * Look into boilerplate-graphql for styling✅
+    * Look into boilerplate-graphql for styling ✅
     * WYSWIG editor with @editorjs - potentially a custom package for this to distribute it to admin project ✅

     * /posts/me - my posts